A New Look at Masonry

-I had opportunity to get acquainted with an old friend while attending a seminar sponsored by Illinois Brick Company.
-We all have a general understanding and appreciation for masonry, one of the earliest building materials.
-It represents durability, mass, value.
-Strangely, brick is now used almost exclusively as a finish material rather than its original structural role.
+I had the opportunity to get acquainted with an old friend while attending a seminar sponsored by Illinois Brick Company.
+We all have a general understanding and appreciation for masonry.
+It is one of our earliest building materials.
+This new look at masonry represents durability, mass, value.
+Strangely, brick is now used almost exclusively as a decorative finish material rather than its original structural role.

 This represents a kind of redundant construction method which in turn contributes to an even more exaggerated construction cost.
 Why don’t we think of brick in its structural sense?
 It seems like a number of advantages would be available.
-Rather than a multiple step process to construct a wall, a mason could build a wall that serves both structural and finish roles in a single operation, saving both time and money.
+A mason can build a wall that serves both structural and finish roles in a single operation.
+This saves both time and money.
 There is a feeling of honesty when a material is fulfilling its intended role.

-- A structural application of masonry helps to eliminate the complications associated with differential expansion of dissimilar materials.
+- A structural application of masonry helps to eliminate the complications of differential expansion between dissimilar materials.

 - This type of construction offers superior noise isolation.